giantswarm/releases/announcements/2020-Week-37/apps.md

-# :zap: This Week in Provider-Independent Releases (September 10, 2020):zap:
+# :zap: This Week in Provider-Independent Announcements (September 10, 2020):zap:

 **Security Announcements**